 The FTC has also made recommendations about social media.
-In social media, some sponsored content may not need to be explicitly disclosed when users will know, on the basis of their customary use of the social media, that the content is sponsored.
+In social media, some sponsored content may not need to be explicitly disclosed when users will know, based on their customary use of the social media, that the content is sponsored.
 One example is a video sourced from a vendor that a user does not follow that shows up in that user's regular feed.
-Again, it is important for an advertiser and its counsel to have a good understanding of the target audience to craft effective disclosures.
+Again, the importance for an advertiser and its counsel to have a good understanding of the target audience will be essential to crafting effective disclosures.

 When content is not obviously sponsored, however, a disclosure will need to be made.
 For instance, if a video is sponsored content, the publisher must ensure that if that video is posted by a user to social media, it will include a disclosure of the sponsorship.
-In the Business Guide, the FTC explains that "[a]dvertisers should ensure that the format of any link for posting in social media does not mislead consumers about its commercial nature."
-Business Guide, Pt II, Example 15.
+In the Business Guide, the FTC explained that "[a]dvertisers should ensure that the format of any link for posting in social media does not mislead consumers about its commercial nature."